-Here, the effects of surface heat flux variations tend to disturb the geothermal gradient, that might not have reached steady-state after the 100-year long simulation without heat extraction, used as initial condition to the production scenario.
+Here, the effects of surface heat flux variations tend to disturb the geothermal gradient, that might not have reached steady-state after the 100-year long simulation without heat extraction, used as initial conditions for the production scenario.
 Therefore, the input of heat at the surface would mostly relate to long-term transient warming (i.e. climate warming) rather than to the effect of yearly fluctuations of solar heat flux.
-Such effect has already been described for the UK as a source of perturbation for the steady-state geothermal gradient (i.e. Westaway and younger, 2013) .
+Such effect has already been described for the UK as a source of perturbation for the steady-state geothermal gradient (i.e. Westaway and Younger, 2013) .
 However, further work would be required to properly quantify the amount of recharge provided at the surface due to climate warming, which is beyond the extent of this study.

 Discussion

-In the previous sections, we have calculated the volume of rock required to provide energy to a typical average UK house for periods of 1 and 30 years, based on analytical equations allowing a temperature change of 5°C in the system.
+In the previous sections, we calculated the volume of rock required to provide energy to a typical average UK house for periods of 1 and 30 years, based on analytical equations allowing a temperature change of 5°C in the system.
 The required heat load was compared to the available natural recharge in the system (i.e. radioactive heat, geothermal and solar heat flux) for a case study located in the Midlothian Coalfield, Scotland.
 We then used 1D and 3D numerical models to verify the mathematical model and calculate the amplitude of the axial (vertical) and radial (horizontal) heat flux around the borehole.
-In addition, we evaluated the footprint area of heat extraction at the mid-borehole and at the surface, in a homogeneous system with a rock heat conductivity of 2.2 W/°C.m.
+In addition, we evaluated the footprint area of heat extraction at the mid-borehole and at the surface, in a homogeneous system with a rock heat conductivity of 2.2 W/°K.m.

-Although analytical models suggested that natural recharge can only contribute up to maximum of 13% of the heat extracted, numerical models confirmed that most of the heat is mined from the rock surrounding the borehole during the first year.
+Although analytical models suggested that natural recharge can only contribute up to a maximum of 13% of the heat extracted, numerical models confirmed that most of the heat is mined from the rock surrounding the borehole during the first year.
 As the production time increases, axial heat fluxes become an essential contribution to the heat recharge (i.e. up to 60%).
-Results from the 3D analysis show that if that heat transfers are not affected by the conditions at the boundaries, steady radial heat flux can moreover be reached after ~10 years, meaning that the temperature will start declining at a constant rate in lateral areas, depending on their distance to the line source (Fig. 5).
+Results from the 3D analysis show that if heat transfers are not affected by the conditions at the boundaries, steady radial heat flux can be reached after ~10 years, meaning that the temperature will start declining at a constant rate in lateral areas, depending on their distance to the line source (Fig. 5).
 In response to the expansion of the volume depleted in heat with time, 3D models also showed the expansion of the downward heat flux above the borehole, allowing greater recharge to the borehole.
 As the extension of the layer impacted by downward fluxes reach the surface, the lack of recharge at the surface in a scenario with constant geothermal heat flux (i.e. -0.063 W/m²) implies that steady axial fluxes cannot be reached above the borehole, resulting in a greater temperature drop.
 This effect is particularly visible in the 1D models, where the amount of heat available is constrained by the model area and no recharge is provided from lateral areas (Fig. 5).
 This suggests that as the borehole depth increases, allowing more axial recharge, the areal impact of heat mining would decrease (SM 2).
 Using a fluctuating surface heat flux representing the yearly fluctuations in the surface temperature, numerical results show that recharge from the surface can be increased by 10%, in accordance with the analytical model presented in section 2.3.2.
 Such effect was also suggested to result from the transient nature of the temperature profile (i.e. long-term warming).